-(d) Controlled entities:

-(i) British Columbia Unclaimed Property Society:
+- (d) Controlled entities: - (i) British Columbia Unclaimed Property Society:

 On March 3, 2003, the British Columbia Unclaimed Property Society ("BCUPS") was incorporated under the Society Act of the Province of British Columbia.
+On February 27, 2017, BCUPS transitioned to the new Societies Act (British Columbia).
 The purpose of BCUPS is to act as the administrator under the Unclaimed Property Act (British Columbia) and Unclaimed Property Amendment Act, 2003.
 The Foundation owns all of the shares in three corporations that are the sole members of BCUPS, and thereby it is able to indirectly control the election of directors of the Society and the admission of new members to BCUPS.

 The financial statements of BCUPS are not consolidated in the Foundation's financial statements.
-Summary financial statements of BCUPS are included in note 10.
+Summary financial statements of BCUPS are included in note 9.